divriots/starter-chackra-ui-update/README.md

 # starter-yogi-updater

-This tool fetches the MDX for components from chakra's github, transforms them and writes them to `started-chakra-ui` kit.
+This tool fetches the MDX for components from chakra's github, transforms them and writes them to `starter-yogi` kit.

 Prerequisite:
 Have this repo and `starter-yogi` cloned in the same parent folder.